agronholm/apscheduler/docs/userguide.rst

     # Initialize the rest of the application here, or before the scheduler initialization

-This will get you a BackgroundScheduler with a MemoryJobStore named "default" and a PoolExecutor named "default" with a default maximum thread count of 10.
+This will get you a BackgroundScheduler with a MemoryJobStore named "default" and a ThreadPoolExecutor named "default" with a default maximum thread count of 10.

 Now, suppose you want more.
 You want to have *two* job stores using *two* executors and you also want to tweak the default values for new jobs and set a different timezone.